ejeschke/ginga/doc/manual/plugins.rst

 The Zoom preferences control Ginga's zooming/scaling behavior.

-Ginga supports two zoom algorithms, chosen using the "Zoom Alg" control:
+Ginga supports two zoom algorithms, chosen using the `Zoom Alg` control:

-* The *step* algorithm zooms the image inwards in discrete steps of 1X, 2X, 3X, etc. or outwards in steps of 1/2X, 1/3X, 1/4X, etc.  This algorithm results in the least artifacts visually, but is a bit slower to zoom over wide ranges when using a scrolling motion because more "throw" is required to achieve a large zoom change (this is not the case if one uses of the shortcut zoom keys, such as the digit keys).
+* The *step* algorithm zooms the image inwards in discrete steps of 1X, 2X, 3X, etc. or outwards in steps of 1/2X, 1/3X, 1/4X, etc.  This algorithm results in the least artifacts visually, but is a bit slower to zoom over wide ranges when using a scrolling motion because more `throw` is required to achieve a large zoom change (this is not the case if one uses of the shortcut zoom keys, such as the digit keys).